MountainMan12/SARS-Cov2-phylo/README.md

 <code> conda list </code>

-If the command cannot be found, add conda to PATH environment manually, open the .bashrc file and add the export PATH command to the end of the file and save it.
+If the command cannot be found, add conda to PATH environment manually, open the bashrc file and add the export PATH command to the end of the file and save it.

-<code> sudo nano ~/.bashrc </code> <br/>
+`sudo nano ~/.bashrc`

 <code> export PATH=~/miniconda3/bin:$PATH </code>

 - BioPython: Package for running bioinformatics data analysis